s3664099/Computer_Space_Games/readme.md

 a limited amount of time.
 I probably didn't need to use the inkey function though, just the timed input.
 However I'll leave it as is.

+**Trip into the Future**
+This is a mathematical problem.
+You have to travel so many years into the future but you have to do it so that you don't die.
+You are given a number of years you need to travel, and you need to do that in less than 50 year, and arrive within 5 years of the target.
+You need to select a speed (a percentage of the speed of light) and a distance.
+If the calculation is off, you lose, otherwise you win.

 ## Updates
 **29 October 2022**
 Created the initial folder to hold the contents on the game